About Universidad Carlos III de Madrid (UC3M)

 |A+ *very rare

 Richmond students are required to live in ACCENT housing http://accentintl.com/cities/madrid.
 ACCENT provides ancillary services to Richmond students to supplement the support of the International Office at Carlos III.
-Shared apartments, local residence hall (single rooms only) and home stays are available through the ACCENT office.
+Shared apartments, local residence hall (single or double room) and home stays with half-board are available through the ACCENT office.
 Apartment housing is co-ed with single-sex bedrooms and will be shared with other program participants and occasionally with other ACCENT or international students In the shared apartments, each Richmond student will have their own bedroom, shared living space including the bathroom.

 All ACCENT housing will have internet and normal, average use of electricity and heat as well as general (common area) weekly cleaning is included.
 ACCENT housing is centrally located in the city of Madrid (inside of the M-30) and all options are conveniently located for the most direct access to Carlos III University transportation and for getting around the city of Madrid.
 Any housing issues/problems will be handled and advocated by ACCENT in representation of the student.
 Students pay ACCENT directly for housing.